arkui-x/cli/README-EN.md

 │   ├── ace-launch              # ArkUI-X application launch
 │   ├── ace-log                 #  ArkUI-X application run log
 │   ├── ace-modify              # modify the project to ArkUI-X/ directories.
+│   ├── ace-analysis            # Analyze the interface that does not support cross-platform in the ArkUI-X project and output statistics
 │   ├── ace-run                 # ArkUI-X application build and run
 |   ├── ace-test                # ArkUI-X application build and excute test case like unitTest or uiTest
 │   ├── ace-uninstall           # ArkUI-X application uninstall